Do you wish you could feel more resilient as you try and help your child?

 Even though your child is not, you can be happier.

-You will gain energy, have more patience, and be more resilient when you focus on yourself first.
+You will gain energy, be more patient, and be more resilient when focusing on yourself first.
 Your child will be better if they see you staying strong in the long run.
 Become the role model that is so needed during this stressful time.
 Your child also won’t feel the burden of making you feel miserable.

 One of the most important things you can do is to stay calm.
-Yelling, arguing, or confronting your child is not helpful and can often create situations where things are said that you both regret.
+Yelling, arguing, or confronting your child is not helpful and can often create situations where family members say things you regret.

 When you worry continually about your child, you may tend to neglect yourself.
 You may begin to feel that your child is the only thing you can focus on.
 It isn’t healthy for you or anyone around you.